Texas First Degree Murder Laws

 Penalties and Sentences

-Capital murder carries a very serious and very heavy penalty.
+In Texas, first degree murder (or capital murder), carries a very serious and very heavy penalty.
 Since Texas is a state that allows capital punishment, it is possible to receive a death penalty sentence.
 Generally speaking, the sentence for a capital felony in Texas is either death or life in prison without the possibility of parole.

 If the defendant is declared to be incapacitated (e.g. with a mental disability or is declared insane), then he/she will be spared from the death penalty.
 The minimum age in Texas to receive the death penalty is 17 years of age.